+61 74914 2425

 Eureka - 12+ years

-*Minimum ages are not set in stone, and are reviewed on a case by case basis-Feel free to always ask!
+*Minimum ages are not set in stone, and are reviewed on a case by case basis.
+Feel free to always ask!

-If you’re ready to plan your magical family holiday, you’ll want to book as far in advance as possible, as peak seasons such as school holidays and the festive season tend to book out quickly.
-Generally, you can secure your preferred dates with a deposit as close as two months prior to travel, but you will want to give yourself more time to ensure there is availability, because if other guests have already booked then a private charter will be unavailable.
-You’ll also want to check what the weather and season will be like when you’re planning on travelling.
-Summer months tend to be hot, so you may decide an airconditioned boat is a necessity, or if you’re travelling in Winter you may need to consider cooler nights at sea when packing.
 If you’re planning on sandwiching a few days in Airlie Beach on either side of your private charter, you may also want to try to catch some of the annual family-friendly festivals and events, such as the Great Barrier Reef Festival, or Airlie Beach Race Week.
 There are also many activities and tours on the mainland that may excite your family, and you won’t want to miss out!

 private charter, children

-There are some things to consider when packing for an overnight boat trip.
-Typically things like meals, snorkelling equipment, towels and sometimes extras like toiletries are included on private charters.
-Since kids and infants don’t always eat on normal schedules, it’s always a good idea to bring easy snacks, especially when on Whitehaven Beach or in between normal meal times.
-Take into account heating bottles and having extra nappies for bub, and any other comforts like favourite blankets and toys.
 For the beach or bushwalks, a wearable kid carrier may come in handy.
 Some boats have DVD players if that is part of downtime for your kids, but at least make sure you have the appropriate chargers for things like iPads and remember that you will likely be out of range of wifi onboard, (which may be exactly what you want when looking for a special bonding experience!).

 If your kids tend to get carsick, they may benefit from some child-safe seasickness tablets or ginger.
 Ask the chemist what is safe and stock up before heading out to sea - Remember, there are no shops out there!
-All boats will have up to date first aid kits, but if you think you may need anything more specialised, i.e. ear drops, eye drops, after sun aloe vera, etc. you’ll be more comfortable being overprepared than underprepared.
-Generally speaking, the Whitsunday Islands are quite protected, but its always better to be safe than sorry!
+All boats will have up-to-date first aid kits, but if you think you may need anything more specialised, i.e. ear drops, eye drops, after-sun aloe vera, etc. you’ll be more comfortable being overprepared than underprepared.
+Generally speaking, the Whitsunday Islands are quite protected, but it's always better to be safe than sorry!

 solway lass, children